 Once you are admitted to the IDP (both domestic and international students), you will be appointed as a Graduate Research Assistant.
-The IDP starting stipend for the 2013-14 academic year is $25,750 per year.
+The IDP starting stipend for the 2013-14 academic year is $26,883 per year.
 In addition to the stipend, all students also receive a tuition waiver.
 The stipend is intended to cover living expenses and student fees not covered by the tuition waiver.
 Students are responsible for paying some student fees (athletic fee, activity & service fee, etc.) not covered by the tuition waiver, which during the 2012-13 academic year are approximately $637 per Fall & Spring semesters and $425 for the Summer semester.
-UF students classified as an out-of-state resident and appointed as a graduate assistant for at least 0.25 FTE (which includes all IDP students) are considered as “in-state” for tuition purposes, however, all out-of-state USA citizens and permanent residents must file for reclassification as Florida residents if they are eligible (more information on establishing Florida residency).
+UF students classified as an out-of-state resident and appointed as a graduate assistant for at least 0.25 FTE (which includes all IDP students) are considered as “in-state” for tuition purposes, however, all out-of-state USA citizens and permanent residents must file for reclassification as Florida residents if they are eligible.

 As a graduate student admitted as a Graduate Research Assistant, you are considered an employee of the University of Florida.
 As a Graduate Research Assistant you are not required to teach, although some of the senior graduate students do participate in the teaching of basic science courses to the medical students and/or graduate students in order to gain pedagogical experience.
 While you are a Graduate Research Assistant you are not allowed to seek and hold employment outside the University of Florida, except for Reserve or National Guard military duty.